 HIV prevention and treatment

-2,1 million people became infected with HIV in 2015, a drop of 35% compared to 2001.
+1,7 million people became infected with HIV in 2016, a drop to 2015, when there were 2,1 newly infected.
 Nowadays we are able to employ better means of prevention and improved strategies than ten years ago, including condoms, sex education, male circumcision and preventive treatment.
-However, with nearly 6,000 new infections each day the number remains high.
+However, with nearly 5,000 new infections each day the number remains high.
 UNAIDS therefore speaks of a 'prevention crisis', given the pace at which new infections are prevented, which is far too slow.
 New and more effective means of prevention remain a necessity in order to scale back the epidemic on a permanent basis, which is why the international community is conducting research into other means of prevention such as a vaginal microbicide ring, which should protect women from HIV, and a preventive Aids vaccine.

 HIV and human rights

 As long as people with HIV are stigmatised and discriminated against, people will be reluctant to be tested and ask for support.
 The inequality between men and women also results in women being exposed to HIV more frequently.
 HIV can consequently not be conquered without taking into account human rights.
 The promotion of sexual and reproductive rights and the protection of the rights of vulnerable groups such as women, migrants and men engaging in sex with men, are therefore a fundamental aspect of the approach to HIV and Aids.

 Additionally, HIV infections are still associated with specific behaviour (homosexuality, drug use, prostitution and promiscuity) that is not generally socially accepted.
 Sex and sexuality are also controversial and emotive topics.
 Stigma and discrimination against people with HIV can also be the result of ignorance about how the virus is transmitted or how infectious it is.